• Skip to primary navigation

 Jump to Recipe Print Recipe

-This paleo cauliflower fried rice is a tastier version of plain cauliflower rice.
-This cauliflower fried rice recipe is full of flavour and is also very easy to make.
-Filled with other veggies like broccoli, peppers, carrots and green onion this is a healthy vegetable dish that is also nice and filling.
+This gluten free cauliflower fried rice is a tastier version of plain cauliflower rice.
+This caulirice recipe is full of flavour and is so easy to make.
+It's filled with veggies like broccoli, peppers, and carrots so this healthy vegetable dish not only tastes amazing, but is nice and filling.

 Why you will love this recipe: